mheinzel/correct-optimisations/thesis-defence/slides-extended.md

   ```

 ## Syntax-generic Co-de-Bruijn Representation
+  - Allais et al. interpret `Desc` into de-Bruijn terms
-  - we interpret into co-de-Bruijn terms instead
+  - we interpret descriptions into co-de-Bruijn terms
+    - using building blocks
     - McBride had something similar, but for different `Desc` type

   ```agda